Understand Windows Defender Application Control (WDAC) policy rules and file rules

 |11 Disabled:Script Enforcement||This option disables script enforcement options, covering PowerShell, Windows Based Script Host (wscript.exe), Windows Console Based Script Host (cscript.exe), HTA files run in Microsoft HTML Application Host (mshta.exe), and MSXML.
 For more information on script enforcement, see Script enforcement with WDAC.

-NOTE: This option isn't supported on Windows Server 2016 and shouldn't be used on that operating system.
+NOTE: This option isn't supported on Windows Server 2016 or Windows 10 1607 LTSB and shouldn't be used on those operating systems.